From My View to Yours: Learning Egocentric Cues from Exocentric Video using Privileged Egocentric Supervision: Experiments

+\textbf{Ablating Components.}\quad Table~\ref{tab:ablation_langdist_egotok} ablates each component in \modelname.
+Crucially, simply exposing the model to both ego and exo videos (Ego+Exo) yields negligible gains (+0.3\%).
+This demonstrates that viewpoint-conditioned semantics are not learned through shared training data alone and require explicit cross-view supervision.
+In contrast, training on exo videos with sequence distillation alone improves average performance to 68.5\%.
+Ego-adaptive tokens alone yield stronger improvements at 72.2\%, particularly on the HOI task, indicating their effectiveness to enhance ego understanding.
+Combining both components achieves the best overall performance (74.2\% average), with consistent gains across all tasks, demonstrating the complementary nature of \langdistexpansion~and \egotokensexpansion.
+These results demonstrate that both modules are instrumental to enable ego-to-exo knowledge transfer.

 \textbf{Alternative \egotokensexpansion~Strategies.}\quad We explore alternative integration strategies for ego adaptive tokens in Table~\ref{tab:ablation_egotokens}.
 In VE Self-attention, the cross-attention matrices are removed and the tokens are directly appended to the visual features, thus they only interact with visual features through the self-attention of the vision encoder.
-In Pre-trained CA, we first train a VLM with ego-adaptive tokens on ego videos and initialize the student with the parameters from this ego model.
+In Pre-trained CA, we first train a VLM with ego-adaptive tokens on ego videos and initialize the student with the parameters of this model.
 VE Self-attention achieves modest gains compared to the VLM without tokens, but the lack of cross-attention limits the ability to learn robust token representations.
-While Pre-trained CA approaches \modelname's performance, we find that the initialization from an ego model hurts viewpoint transfer.
+While Pre-trained CA approaches \modelname's performance, we find it is less effective.

 \textbf{Analysis on number of Ego Adaptive Visual Tokens.}\quad In Figure \ref{fig:analysis_numegotokens}, we present the accuracy of \modelname with varying numbers of \egotokensexpansion on \benchname.
 We find that our model's sensitivity to the number of tokens is low, and set the default to a value of $16$ tokens for all our experiments as a reasonable trade-off between efficiency and performance.